-CHRISTINE CLAUDEL (ASSOCIATE PRODUCER)
+CHRISTINE CLAUDEL (ASSOCIATE ARTIST, DIRECTOR OF READINGS)

 Christine Claudel has worked with nonprofit organizations in fundraising and brings a passion for our mission of putting “women’s work…onstage where it belongs” to her role.
 Christine graduated from Arizona State University with a Bachelor of Arts in English and a minor in Journalism.
 She has contributed to arts and culture magazines as a copy writer and greatly enjoyed her work writing grants.
 As a Bay Area theatre supporter, Christine is continually invigorated by all the talent encountered in our community.
-She is thrilled to be joining 3 Girls Theatre for what she sees as a dynamic intersection of growth and opportunity for women’s voices in American theatre.
+She is thrilled to be joining 3Girls Theatre for what she sees as a dynamic intersection of growth and opportunity for women’s voices in American theatre.

-JIM NORRENA (PHOTOGRAPHER)
+JIM NORRENA (ASSOCIATE ARTIST, PHOTOGRAPHER)

 Bay Area native Jim Norrena wears many hats: He’s the web editor and content manager at California College of the Arts (where by fall 2012 he’ll have earned his MFA in creative writing); he teaches professional proofreading at Media Alliance; serves on the boards of Playwrights’ Center of San Francisco (PCSF), Bay Area Editors’ Forum (BAEF), and the Mary Sidney Society (MSS), a nonprofit whose mission statement is to prove a woman wrote the works attributed to William Shakespeare(!); he also is in love with photography; and, above all else, he’s a dyed-in-the-wool theater fan who is just now getting his playwriting hands dirty.
 Jim loves 3GT- and 3GT loves him!